What is the Debt to Equity Ratio?

 Benefits of a High Debt to Equity Ratio

 A high debt-equity ratio can be good because it shows that a firm can easily service its debt obligations (through cash flow) and is using the leverage to increase equity returns.

 In the example below, we see how using more debt (increasing the debt-equity ratio) increases the company’s return on equity (ROE).
 By using debt instead of equity, the equity account is smaller and therefore return on equity is higher.

 Another benefit is that typically the cost of debt is lower than the cost of equity, and therefore increasing the D/E ratio (up to a certain point) can lower a firm’s weighted average cost of capital (WACC).

-This is covered in step by step detail in CFI’s Free Corporate Finance Course!
+The topic above is covered in more detail in CFI’s Free Corporate Finance Course!

 Drawbacks of a High D/E Ratio

 The opposite of the above example applies if a company has a D/E ratio that’s too high.
 In this case, any losses will be compounded down and the company may not be able to service its debt.

 Below is a simple example of an Excel calculator to download and see how the number work on your own.